gitpeut/IRF7317-selfextinction/README.md

 <img src="https://github.com/gitpeut/IRF7317-selfextinction/blob/master/zelfdover_output.JPG" />

+It looks like <a href="https://github.com/gitpeut/IRF7317-selfextinction/blob/master/20181021_210043.mp4">this (click on RAW when shown the unattractive GITHUB message)</a> when running the sketch</a>.
 Max current was about 70 mA while the LED was flashing.
 After extinguishing itself, I was not able to measure any current, although I used a medium ok multimeter in the uA range.
 The IRF7317 maintained room temperature, as expected with this minimal power usage.